90dy/typescript-template-engine/CONTRIBUTING.md

-# Contributing to ts-template
+# Contributing to ts-tmpl-engine

-Thank you for considering contributing to ts-template!
+Thank you for considering contributing to ts-tmpl-engine!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct